 Global Programming, Community-Engaged Learning and Experiential Learning programming are critical programmatic areas within Career Readiness & Experiential learning.
-Dedicated staff
+Dedicated staff provide one-one-one support and lead programming efforts in these areas.

 Chesley Health & Wellness

 Chesley Health & Wellness is located in Lincoln Hall and provides medical and counseling support for students.
 Illinois College also contracts with area providers for psychiatric and additional psychotherapy services.
 All services provided by Chesley Health & Wellness are strictly confidential and free to students.